npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 To connect to a database, the application provides a connection string which specifies parameters such as the host, the username, the password, etc. Connection strings have the form `keyword1=value; keyword2=value;` and are case-insensitive.
 Values containing special characters (e.g. semicolons) can be double-quoted.
 For more information, [see the official doc page on connection strings](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/connection-strings).

-Below are the connection string parameters which Npgsql understands.
+Below are the connection string parameters which Npgsql understands, as well as some standard PostgreSQL environment variables.

 ## Basic Connection